LettereUniche/FuelManager/README.md

 * If an action produces (e.g. cooking fish) or retrieves (e.g. harvesting a Kerosene Lamp) fuel and there is no appropriate container with sufficient capacity in the inventory, that fuel will be lost.
 You will need to manage your empty fuel containers!
 * The fuel in the Storm Lantern can be drained again.
 * Transfer fuel between fuel containers.
-* ~~A custom radial menu has been added to make placing fuel containers easier.
-You can change the key or disable the menu in the Mod Settings.~~ (Not possible until [RadialMenuUtilities](https://github.com/ds5678/RadialMenuUtilities) gets updated
+* A custom radial menu has been added to make placing fuel containers easier.
+You can change the key or disable the menu in the Mod Settings.
 * ~~Clicking on a fuel container in the inventory will set it to full condition.
 This does not affect gameplay significantly, but can make the refilling more impartial.~~ (Not working as of Post-DLC)

 ## Special Thanks